nimiq/core-rs-albatross/tools/src/mktx/README.md

 - `--clear-signal-data` → clear it
 - `--new-signal-data <hex>` → set it

+`validator set-signal-data` always writes the field, so it has no "leave unchanged" case:

+- `--signal-data <hex>` → set it
+- `--clear-signal-data` → clear it

+Exactly one of the two is required.
+Omitting both is an error rather than an implicit clear, so a forgotten value can never silently wipe the field.

 ## Global options

 - `-f`, `--fee <Lunas>` defaults to `0`; ensure the sender balance covers value plus fee.